-If there is a particular reason why you want to hold a face to face study day - for example if it has practical, hands on group work elements, built into the programme - please do include this on the proposal form and we can consider the request.
+If there is a particular reason why you want to hold a face to face study day - for example if it has practical, hands on group work elements, built into the programme - please do include this on the proposal form and we can consider the request, however please note that study days will be offered as virtual as standard unless there is a specific reason why they need to held face-to-face.
 Please note, networking and group sessions can be accommodated via our virtual event platform.